Quantum-Accelerators/quacc/docs/src/user/quick-start.md

 ## A Simple Calculation with GFN2-xTB

 If molecules are more your thing, let's consider another simple example.
 Here, we want to run a structure relaxation of a water molecule using the semi-empirical quantum mechanics method called [GFN2-xTB](https://doi.org/10.1021/acs.jctc.8b01176).
 This method is conveniently available in [`tblite`](https://github.com/tblite/tblite), which we will use here.
-The demonstration below shows how to run this calculation with QuAcc.
+The demonstration below shows how to run this calculation with Quacc.

 Note that for this example, you will need to install `tblite`, which can be done with `pip install tblite[ase]`, as noted in the "Quantum Chemistry Package Setup" of the installation instructions.